Tommy Lloyd

 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

-A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
-We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+We'll ask you a series of questions about the medical history for you and any travellers on your quote.
+If you answer yes to any of these, you will need to tell us more about that condition.
 This could be a condition that a traveller has now or has had in the past.
-If you are not sure what conditions you need to declare, we have online support available to help you 24/7!
+This makes it easy to know what you need to disclose.

 Medical expenses abroad and repatriation can be very expensive.
 Having travel insurance that includes cover for existing medical conditions is the best way to ensure you are protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.

-Once you've declared all of your relevant pre-existing medical conditions, we'll only show you quotes based on the conditions you have told us about.
+Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes that cover the conditions you have told us about.

-No, we are unable to provide cover with any of your pre-existing medical conditions excluded.
+No, we are unable to provide cover that excludes any of your pre-existing medical conditions.

 Share and share alike Share the love with friends.